el-cardu/spmakerweek.github.io/README.md

 ### :hearts: contributing

 For bug fixes, documentation improvements, typos, translations and simple changes, just make a PR.
-This project have some tech debts yet, so be careful! <br/>
+This project have some tech debts yet and is under development, so be careful! <br/>

 For more complex changes, pls, make an issue first so we can discuss the design. <br/>